Building an Outpatient Pediatric VAD Program

 Building on the experience of other centers, the team developed eligibility criteria, designed a comprehensive process for educating children, families and their communities about living with VADs outside the hospital, and instituted a robust monitoring and follow-up system.
 Today, approximately 60% of discharge-eligible Children’s Health patients go home with a VAD, giving them an opportunity to become stronger and better prepared for the long medical journey ahead.

 “If a child can return home and get back to a normal routine, they’ll usually end up healthier than if they’re confined to the hospital — and that puts them in position for a faster recovery and better outcome after transplant,” says Dr. Sutcliffe, Medical Director of Pediatric Advanced Cardiac Care at The Heart Center at Children’s Health and Assistant Professor at UT Southwestern.

 The Children’s Health VAD program offers seven different devices including the HeartMate 3 and has some of the nation’s highest volumes of device support in children.
 The team’s experience with many different types of patients provided further impetus for creating an outpatient option.

-“We’ve had a lot of high-risk kids who get a VAD, go into the ICU and then go straight to transplant, and their recovery can be a little rocky because they didn’t have a chance to rehabilitate,” says Ryan Davies, M.D., Surgical Director of the VAD program, Pediatric Cardiothoracic Surgeon at Children’s Health and Associate Professor at UT Southwestern.
+“We’ve had a lot of high-risk kids who get a VAD, go into the ICU and then go straight to transplant, and their recovery can be a little rocky because they didn’t have a chance to rehabilitate,” says Ryan Davies, M.D., Surgical Director of Pediatric Advanced Cardiac Care, Pediatric Cardiothoracic Surgeon at Children’s Health and Associate Professor at UT Southwestern.

 At other centers, Dr. Davies and his colleagues also saw kids who weren’t eligible for transplant — such as certain children with muscular dystrophy — go home with VADs and have happy, relatively normal lives for years on end.